-a.
+- a.
 Check the types of vegetation found on the site:

-deciduous tree: alder, maple, aspen, other
+- deciduous tree: alder, maple, aspen, other

-evergreen tree: fir, cedar, pine, other
+- evergreen tree: fir, cedar, pine, other

-shrubs
+- shrubs

-grass
+- grass

-pasture
+- pasture

-crop or grain
+- crop or grain

-Orchards, vineyards or other permanent crops. wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other
+- Orchards, vineyards or other permanent crops.

+- wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other

-water plants: water lily, eelgrass, milfoil, other
+- water plants: water lily, eelgrass, milfoil, other

-other types of vegetation
+- other types of vegetation

 Various vegetation exists within the zoning designation.

 b.
 What kind and amount of vegetation will be removed or altered?
 None, the code amendment does not involve the removal of vegetation.

 - c.
 List threatened and endangered species known to be on or near the site.
 None - d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any:
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: None - e.

-e.
 List all noxious weeds and invasive species known to be on or near the site.
+None a.
+List any birds and other animals which have been observed on or near the site or are known to be on or near the site.